-- rC65 You must report promptly to the Bar Standards Board if: - .1 you are charged with an indictable offence; in the jurisdiction of England and Wales or with a criminal offence of comparable seriousness in any other jurisdiction; - .2 you are convicted of, or accept a caution, for any criminal offence, in any jurisdiction, other than a minor criminal offence; - .3 you (or an entity of which you are a manager) to your knowledge are the subject of any disciplinary or other regulatory or enforcement action by another Approved Regulator or other regulator, including being the subject of disciplinary proceedings; - .4 you are a manager of an non-BSB authorised body which is the subject of an intervention by the approved regulator of that body; - .5 you are a registered European lawyer and: - .a to your knowledge any investigation into your conduct is commenced by your home regulator; or - .b any finding of professional misconduct is made by your home regulator; or - .c your authorisation in your home state to pursue professional activities under your home professional title is withdrawn or suspended; or - .d you are charged with a disciplinary offence. - .6 any of the following occur: - .a bankruptcy proceedings are initiated in respect of or against you; - .b director's disqualification proceedings are initiated against you; - .c a bankruptcy order or director's disqualification order is made against you; - .d you have made a composition or arrangement with, or granted a trust deed for, your creditors; - .e winding up proceedings are initiated in respect of or against you; - .f you have had an administrator, administrative receiver, receiver or liquidator appointed in respect of you; - .g administration proceedings are initiated in respect of or against you; - .7 you have committed serious misconduct; - .8 you become authorised to practise by another approved regulator.
+- rC65 You must report promptly to the Bar Standards Board if: - .1 you are charged with an indictable offence; in the jurisdiction of England and Wales or with a criminal offence of comparable seriousness in any other jurisdiction; - .2 subject to the Rehabilitation of Offenders Act 1974 (as amended) you are convicted of, or accept a caution, for any criminal offence, in any jurisdiction, other than a minor criminal offence; - .3 you (or an entity of which you are a manager) to your knowledge are the subject of any disciplinary or other regulatory or enforcement action by another Approved Regulator or other regulator, including being the subject of disciplinary proceedings; - .4 you are a manager of a regulated entity (other than a BSB entity) which is the subject of an intervention by the approved regulator of that body; - .5 you are a registered European lawyer and: - .a to your knowledge any investigation into your conduct is commenced by your home regulator; or - .b any finding of professional misconduct is made by your home regulator; or - .c your authorisation in your home state to pursue professional activities under your home professional title is withdrawn or suspended; or - .d you are charged with a disciplinary offence. - .6 any of the following occur: - .a bankruptcy proceedings are initiated in respect of or against you; - .b director's disqualification proceedings are initiated against you; - .c a bankruptcy order or director's disqualification order is made against you; - .d you have made a composition or arrangement with, or granted a trust deed for, your creditors; - .e winding up proceedings are initiated in respect of or against you; - .f you have had an administrator, administrative receiver, receiver or liquidator appointed in respect of you; - .g administration proceedings are initiated in respect of or against you; - .7 you have committed serious misconduct; - .8 you become authorised to practise by another approved regulator.

-Guidance to Rule C65
+Guidance to Rule rC65